 If you’re more of an avid hiker and you’re looking for a challenge, we recommend checking out the Needles instead.
 Though the views here aren’t as pretty, the Needles has some of the best hiking trails in the park, decorated with towering rock spirals and the occasional sighting of Ancestral Puebloan handprints from thousands of years ago.

-To see Canyonlands for yourself, we recommend taking Action Tour Guide’s Canyonlands National Park Self-Guided Driving Tour, available through our app on both iOS and Android devices.
+To see Canyonlands for yourself, we recommend taking Action Tour Guide’s Canyonlands National Park Self-Guided Driving Tour.